ParallelMaths/parallel/pages/7-17-sundogs-random-dots.md

 ---

-Abkhaz with 41 letters has a prime number or letters, so you could multiply by anything and be sure of choosing a number that has no common factors with 41.
+Abkhaz has 41 letters, which is a prime number of letters, so you could multiply by anything and be sure of choosing a number that has no common factors with 41.
 Of course, if you chose to multiply by 1, then that would not be very clever, as every letter would remain the same.
 And if you multiplied by 41 there would also be a problem.
 But otherwise, there are no problems.

 :::